-- A. Injury and Illness Records: At the start of each inspection, inspectors shall review the employer's injury and illness records (including the employer's OSHA 300 logs, 300A summaries, and 301 incident reports) for three prior calendar years and record the relevant information for future entry into OIS.
-This shall be done for all inspections.
-Inspectors shall note any high injury/illness (DART) rates for further investigation during the inspection.
-Inspectors shall also note this in their narrative and consider writing a hazard alert letter to the employer. - B. Injury and Illness Recordkeeping Deficiencies: Any recordkeeping deficiencies or unusual circumstances should be investigated by the Inspector.
-See CPL 02-00-135, Recordkeeping Policies and Procedures Manual, dated September 3, 2004 for further information. - C. Electronic 300A Reporting: The inspector shall determine if the establishment is required to electronically submit OSHA 300A data annually to the ITA portal.
-If so, the inspector shall verify that the employer submitted for the previous year.

-- D. General Information Records: The inspector shall request a roster of current employees, a list of each employee's job classification/description, work hours, and assigned work area(s). - E. Medical Resources/Plans: Inspectors shall check whether the establishment has an onsite medical, nursing, health, or first aid facility and/or the location of the nearest emergency room where employees can be treated. - F. Programs and Plans: The inspector will determine required applicable written programs and plans to review for compliance. - G. Production of Records/Programs/Plans Other Than Injury/Illness Records: Other records/programs/plans requested by an inspector should be produced by the employer as soon as possible.
+- A. Injury and Illness Records: When produced, inspectors shall review the employer's injury and illness records (including the employer's OSHA 300 logs, 300A summaries, and 301 incident reports) for three prior calendar years and the current year to date.
+Inspectors shall note any high injury/illness rates for further investigation during the inspection.
+Inspectors should document any high rates in their narrative and consider a Hazard Alert Letter. - B. Injury and Illness Recordkeeping Deficiencies: Any recordkeeping deficiencies or unusual circumstances should be investigated by the Inspector. - C. Electronic 300A Reporting: The inspector shall determine if the establishment is required to electronically submit OSHA 300A data to the ITA portal.
+If so, the inspector shall verify if the employer submitted for the previous year. - D. General Information Records: The inspector shall request a roster of current employees, a list of each employee's job classification/description, work hours, and assigned work area(s). - E. Medical Resources/Plans: Inspectors shall check whether the establishment has on-site medical coverage, first aid stations, and response time of emergency medical services. - F. Programs and Plans: The inspector will determine required applicable written programs and plans to review for compliance. - G. Production of Records/Programs/Plans Other Than Injury/Illness Records: Other records/programs/plans requested by an inspector should be produced by the employer as soon as possible.
 If not available at the time of the opening conference the inspector should request that they be compiled and available by the closing conference.
-If still unavailable, the inspector should provide a deadline for the employer to submit the records that is reasonable but not long enough for the employer to fabricate or falsify documents in an attempt to comply.
+If still unavailable, the inspector should provide a deadline for the employer to submit the records that is reasonable but not long enough for the employer to fabricate or falsify documents.